lakejs/lake-docs/reference/editor-config.md

 * Type: `Toolbar`

 An toolbar object.
 If not given, the editor will be rendered without toolbar.
+For more information about toolbar, see [Toolbar configuration](/reference/toolbar-config.md).

 ```js
 const toolbar = new Toolbar({